limitcool/caddy-waf/README.md

-# Caddy WAF Middleware
+# 🛡️ Caddy WAF Middleware

-An advanced **Web Application Firewall (WAF)** middleware for the Caddy server, designed to provide comprehensive protection against web attacks.
+A **simple Web Application Firewall (WAF)** middleware for the Caddy server, designed to provide **comprehensive protection** against web attacks.
 This middleware integrates seamlessly with Caddy and offers a wide range of security features to safeguard your applications.

 ---

-## Features
+## 🌟 Key Features

 - **Rule-based request filtering** with regex patterns.
 - **IP and DNS blacklisting** to block malicious traffic.